Fil-Estate Properties, Inc. vs. Homena-Valencia

 Doctrines

-- Retroactivity of Procedural Laws — Procedural laws may be given retroactive effect to actions pending and undetermined at the time of their passage, there being no vested rights in the rules of procedure.
-The Court applied this doctrine to hold that the Neypes ruling applies retroactively to cases pending when it was promulgated.
+- Retroactivity of Procedural Laws — Procedural laws (adjective law prescribing rules and forms of procedure) do not come within the legal conception of a retroactive law and may be given retroactive effect to actions pending and undetermined at the time of their passage.
+This does not violate vested rights because there are no vested rights in the rules of procedure.

 Key Excerpts